BKNorton/ItemInventoryApp/README.md

 # Description

   This app is an API for managing Items in an inventory.
 It uses Entity Framework to create a database in a local file created by Visual Studios.
-This is specifically designed to use with the National Guard for the S6 shop at the armory I work at.
+This is designed for the Commo section for the 2-150 HHB FA with the Indiana National Guard.
   Items can be added, deleted, updated, and retrieved from this API.
 Items will have a list of Checkouts to keep track of where and when an item was checked out of the inventory.
 This checkout history can be retrieved from this API.